Amaveda is the evolved brand of ‘Panacea Peru’, a company specialising in detoxes and retreats.

 The name Amaveda derives from the word Amazon and the colour green, to represent natural life and living, as well as an association with the business’s country of origin, Peru.

 Our first port of call was to investigate the brand’s cultural origins.
 Our findings married well with the brief of geometric shapes, as traditional art found in the Amazon is of a similar style.
 We fused this with a representation of light and direction, using lines and shapes to create a star.
-The logo icon was then complimented with the use of a font that had a beautiful symbolic association with the logo itself.
 To retain a fresh, natural style and to remain in keeping with the Amazon theme, we used a pastille shade of green, with a hint of aqua blue.

 Website Design & Development